 Losing control of expenses can be an issue for small businesses.
 Keeping them under review and control is important.
 Stick to your budget as much as you can.

 Liquidating stock is a quick way to put some cash in your till and clear the shelves.

-An alternative is to use Westpac Invoice Finance, where you can access up to 85% of the value of your outstanding invoices on an ongoing basis.
+For an alternative way to support cash flow you may wish to consider Westpac Invoice Finance2, which (if you are approved) allows you to access up to 85% of the value of your outstanding invoices on an ongoing basis.
 This can be an effective way to finance your business and get access to a growing pool of funds as you grow.

-This webinar is produced by the Davidson Institute, Westpac's home of free financial education resources, building confidence today for a better financial future.
+This webinar was produced by the Davidson Institute, Westpac's home of free financial education resources, building confidence today for a better financial future.